 Tickets for FC Bayern

-Bayern Munich is very popular, and so it's not easy to be part of the 75.000 happy 'few' who can attend a home game.
-You can buy the tickets for home games - if there are places available - on the official website of the club.
-It's essential that you keep an eye on the website: for the matches against smaller teams, there are lots of season ticket holders who give up their place for a particular match, whereafter the ticket becomes available on a ticket exchange on the club's website.
+Bayern Munich is very popular, so it's not easy to be part of the 75,000 happy 'few' who can attend a home game.
+You can buy the tickets for home games - if there are places available - on the club's official website.
+It's essential that you keep an eye on the website.
+For the matches against smaller teams, there are lots of season ticket holders who give up their place for a particular match.
+Those spots become available on a ticket exchange on the club's website.

-You can also increase your chances by becoming club member for 60 euros, but no tickets guaranteed than either: Bayern Munich has almost 300.000 (!) members.
+You can also increase your chances by becoming a club member for 60 euros, but this still doesn't guarantee tickets because Bayern has almost 300,000 members.

 How to get there

-Also the U-Bahn goes to the Allianz Arena: take from the city centre the metro to Garching and get off the train at Fröttmaning.
+The U-Bahn also goes to the Allianz Arena.
+From the city centre, you can take the metro to Garching and then get off the train at Fröttmaning.

 Images: Shutterstock, BSR Agency